Crisis Pregnancy Centers rake in dark money despite Shapiro’s funding cut

 As one example, Choices Pregnancy Services, a local CPC, has three offices and an "ICU Mobile Clinic"

-This may be in part due to a prevalence of dark money funneling into CPCs across the country.
+This may be in part due to a prevalence of dark money being funneled into CPCs across the country.
 One recent investigation

 by nonprofit outlet Rewire